 Use the Create/Edit Manufacturer Links option from the button menu to add an ActiveBOM Solution to the currently selected component entry.
 Select the button in the following Edit Manufacturer Links dialog, and then a suitable manufacturer component entry in the Add Part Choices dialog.
 When confirmed (OK), this part link is added as a new entry in the Edit Manufacturer Links dialog.

 After confirming the addition in the dialog () the ActiveBOM Solution is added to the BOM component entry.
-Note that the Solution in this case includes the full list or Supplier options, where the selected option (colored green) is that designated as the 'Best' Supplier Solution for the manufacturer part.
+Note that the Solution, in this case, includes the full list of Supplier options, where the selected option (colored green) is designated as the 'Best' Supplier Solution for the manufacturer part.